 The Department of Campus Safety at York College of Pennsylvania is responsible for enforcing parking and traffic regulations on all College property.
 These regulations were established to provide York College with a safe and organized community in which to live and learn and are in effect at all times throughout the year.
 In addition to College policies, all traffic and parking regulations regulated by the Commonwealth of Pennsylvania apply and are enforced on campus.
 The Department of Campus Safety maintains office hours between 8 a.m. and 5 p.m., Monday through Friday.

 Parking at York College is by permit only.
-All students (full and part-time, undergraduate and graduate) must register their vehicles with the Department of Campus Safety and obtain and display a 2014-2015 parking permit hang tag.
+All students (full and part-time, undergraduate and graduate) must register their vehicles with the Department of Campus Safety and obtain a valid parking permit hang tag.
 This allows parking in any area not designated for faculty, staff, visitors or resident parking unless otherwise noted.
 All parking permits must be renewed at the beginning of each fall semester.

 All parking permit hang tags must be displayed from the rear view mirror.
 Students operating motorcycles must obtain a decal and are subject to the same college regulations as any other motor vehicle.
 It is not permissible for one person to obtain a permit for another.
 Traffic and Parking regulations and a campus parking map are distributed with all parking permits and are also available on line at www.ycp.edu/security.
 The fine for unregistered vehicles is $50.00, which includes a $20.00 fee to identify vehicles through the State Motor Vehicles Department.